 Key Takeaways

-- Masonry Bits: Designed for drilling into concrete, stone, and brick.
+- Masonry Bits: Essential for drilling into brick, concrete, and stone; easily identified by their arrowhead tips.

 20 Types of Drill Bits Explained